Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 5. ADMIT WHEN YOU FAIL AND MOVE ON

 Even the most powerful, inspiring leaders make mistakes.
-The best leaders recognize their errors, admit them openly and take action to correct them and move on.
-Be open about your failures, to yourself and with your team, and learn from them.
-This is a powerful message to everyone around you that you will lead well even when you make a mistake.
-Being able to recognize not only your successes, but also your failures, is key when learning how to improve leadership skills and grow as a person.
+When you recognize an error, admit it openly and take action to correct it.
+Be open about your failures; discuss them with yourself and with your team.
+Learn from them.
+Ask yourself and your team, “How can I avoid making this mistake in the future?”
+Learning from your failures sends a powerful message to those around you.
+They understand that you will lead well even when you make a mistake.
+Those wondering how to improve leadership skills should learn how to recognize successes and failures.

 6. MOTIVATE OTHERS